michaelthorne/michaelthorne.github.io/_posts/2015-11-21-cross-channel-user-experience-with-fnb.md

 ---

 FNB, you can do so much better.
 I expect a lot more for the bank charges I pay on my accounts.

+**Update: 2015-11-27**

+It’s been 10 days and I still haven’t had a reply to the email I sent to [fnbcard@fnb.co.za](mailto:fnbcard@fnb.co.za) as requested by [RBJacobs](https://twitter.com/Rbjacobs) on Twitter.
+How is this acceptable?
+And why do banks get away it?